MockbaTheBorg/MockbaModular/README.md

 ## Mixah
 Small two signal mixer (crossfader) for voltages.<br>
+The VCA input allows Mixah to be used as a simple VCA.<br>
+There also a switch to reverse chanel B's phase if needed.<br>
 If the inputs are disconnected, Mixah becomes a -5V -> 5V source.

+## Mixah3
+Small three signal mixer for voltages.<br>
+Used to mix signals when making classic 3 oscillator synths.

 ## Dividah
 Simple clock divider based on inverse counting, so all the clock outputs will start in sync.